giovannager/giovannager/README.md

 ### About me:
 - 👀 I’m interested in graphics, game development, web development, UI/UX design, art, and music
 - 🌱 I’m currently learning web development, korean as a second language, and subject areas pertaining to my school courses
-- 💪 My strongest programming languages are Python, C, and Java
+- 💪 My strongest programming languages are Python, Java, and C
 - ⚡ fun fact: I drew my profile picture :)
 - 📫 You can reach me through my [email](mailto:giovannagerada@gmail.com) or the contact form at the bottom of my [website](https://giovannager.github.io)
 <!---